cannabbeers/19_Fintech_Finder_and_Payment_App/README.md

 Follow the instructions on the Ganache download to download and install this tool on your local machine.

   ### Create a Workspace
-When you open Ganache, you are presented with two options for creating a workspace: Quickstart Ethereum and New Workspace Ethereum.
+When you open Ganache, you are presented with two options for creating a workspace: *Quickstart Ethereum* and *New Workspace Ethereum*.

   **Next Choose and Click...** `Quickstart Ethereum`